retobuergisser/homepage/content/home/research.md

 #### Climate Change

-* The Limits of Compensation: Perceived Climate Change Vulnerability and Environmental Policy Preferences (with Benedikt Seisl)
+* Winning Over the Vulnerable?
+Perceived Vulnerability, Tailored Policy Packages, and Support for Climate Action (with Benedikt Seisl)
 * How People Reason About Industrial Policy (with Björn Bremer, Fabio Bulfone, Donato di Carlo, and Timo Seidl)
 * Decarbonization and Political Backlash: Evidence from France.